1. Blog

 defrost fresh dog food

 You don’t have to be a life-long dieter to know that 500 calories worth of green beans and 500 calories worth of potato chips affect your body in very different ways.
-Similarly, when you’re working on helping your dog shed some weight, what your dog eats matters as much as how much of it.
+When you’re helping your dog shed some weight, what your dog eats matters as much as how much of it.

 “Kibble diets tend to be a bit more calorically dense,” says Dr. Wilson.
 “If you’re trying to do a weight loss plan by only feeding kibble, you may have to restrict the volume of kibble and then your dog is just hungry all the time.”